zammad/zammad-org/src/en/reference/glossary.md

 Webhooks
 : Webhooks are an easy way for systems to communicate with each other and allow you to send data to any other application.
-  They allow you to inform a third-party system about new information in Zammad (e.g. sending a notification for new and updated tickets to your Mattermost).
+  They allow you to inform a third party system about new information in Zammad (e.g. sending a notification for new and updated tickets to your Mattermost).

 Zammad